Silas is a safety professional who lead the development of the UAS knowledge test, ALC-451 course, and the UAS Study Guide.

 The FAA knowledge test covers twelve topic areas, includes 60 questions, and allows the applicant two-and-a-half hours to complete the test.
 A failure of multiple sections of the knowledge test will allow a person to pass the knowledge test with a score of 70 percent or greater (FAA, 2016).

 The percentage of questions missed on the test includes airspace at 75.5 percent, weather at 78.3 percent, loading and performance at 80.6 percent, regulations at 80.6 percent, and operations at 88.1 percent.

 Two areas most applicants miss on the UAS knowledge test are the airspace and weather questions.
 A further review highlights applicants may miss up to 17 items out of 60 or fail two topic areas and pass the knowledge test with an overall passing score of 70 percent (FAA, 2016).
 The table below lists the most frequent topics missed on the test.

-The UAS study guide and material will help prepare an applicant to take the FAA remote pilot knowledge test.
-Using the UAS study guide and taking the online ALC-451 course will prepare an applicant to master the twelve topic areas found on the examination.
+Study material remains free to the public and will help prepare an applicant to take the FAA remote pilot knowledge test.
+Using the UAS Study Guide and taking the online ALC-451 course will prepare an applicant to master the twelve topic areas found on the examination.
 Each of the study elements will help prepare for the UAS remote pilot knowledge test.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.